 To thrive here, the main requirements are an inquisitive mind, a collaborative spirit, infectious enthusiasm, and a strong desire to help our clients write the next chapter in their history.

 The primary function of the Content Strategist’s job at History Factory is developing content strategy based on a company or client’s business objectives and their customer or end user’s needs.
-You will oversee content requirements and develop content strategy deliverables across a project life cycle.
+You will oversee content requirements and develop various deliverables across a project life cycle.

-You will be creating and maintaining editorial calendars, style guides, taxonomies, metadata frameworks and content migration plans.
+You will create and help maintain editorial calendars, style guides, taxonomies, metadata frameworks and content migration plans.
 You may also be responsible for managing other employees and/or freelancers, maintaining budgets, and assisting with the technical integration of content.

 You have the analytical abilities necessary to gather/distill key business and user insights, and apply your planning skills to create a long-term vision for the content that’s generated.
 Project management experience will help you keep projects on track and within budget.

-You have the ability to compellingly communicate a brand’s story, and a design sensibility to envision how content will be presented or distributed in visual storytelling formats other than text-based articles.
+You have the ability to compellingly communicate a brand’s story, and a design sensibility to envision how content will be presented or distributed in visual and audio storytelling formats other than text-based articles.

 A firm understanding of user experience and strong search engine optimization (SEO) and search engine marketing (SEM) skills are preferred.